The Authentic of Balinese Art Through Cultural Heritage

 Balinese Textiles

 Endek textiles or Wastra Endek is a Balinese weft ikat cloth.
-The local still preserving its sustainability and still often used as a material for ritual or ceremonies.
-Currently, it is a material for school uniform (some areas in Bali) and also government office uniform.
-Endek’s motifs are so diverse, some motives are even considering as sacred and only can be used for religious activities in temples.
+The locals still preserve its sustainability and are still often used as a material for rituals or ceremonies.
+Currently, it is a material for school uniforms (in some areas in Bali) and also government office uniforms.
+Endek’s motifs are so diverse, some motives are even considered sacred and only can be used for religious activities in temples.
 The king and noble descendants also have a special motif of Endek cloth.
-Patra and Encak motifs are commonly using in religious ceremonies to symbolize respect to God.
-While nature motifs like flowers, leaves, and animals are commonly using for daily activities.
+Patra and Encak motifs are commonly used in religious ceremonies to symbolize respect for God.
+While nature motifs like flowers, leaves, and animals are commonly used for daily activities.

-The surrounding environment which is full of natural beauty must be the source of inspirations for the local residents to continue producing natural patterned fabric woven that is so beautiful and complicated.
-Sidemen village produces two types of woven fabrics, Ikat weaving, commonly called as Endek, to be used in everyday activities and Songket woven fabrics which are only used for religious activities or important ceremonies in cycle of life Balinese people such as tooth-cutting ceremony (Metatah / Mepandes), marriage, religious holidays, cremation (Ngaben), and other traditional ceremonies.
+The surrounding environment which is full of natural beauty must be the source of inspiration for the local residents to continue producing naturally patterned fabric woven that is so beautiful and complicated.
+Sidemen village produces two types of woven fabrics, Ikat weaving, commonly called Endek, to be used in everyday activities and Songket woven fabrics which are only used for religious activities or important ceremonies in a cycle of life Balinese people such as tooth-cutting ceremony (Metatah / Mepandes), marriage, religious holidays, cremation (Ngaben), and other traditional ceremonies.